sjhoeksma/ratelimit-policyd/README.md

 GRANT USAGE ON *.* TO policyd@'localhost' IDENTIFIED BY '********';
 GRANT SELECT, INSERT, UPDATE, DELETE ON policyd.* TO policyd@'localhost';
 # when using ispconfig
-GRANT UPDATE  ON dbispconfig.mail_user TO policyd@'localhost';
+GRANT SELECT, UPDATE  ON dbispconfig.mail_user TO policyd@'localhost';
 ```

 Adjust configuration options in ```daemon.pl```: